 - A news site requires a subscription for readers to read more than 5 articles.

-- A free membership site has paywalls on certain subgroups and courses for premium subscribers.
+- A free membership site has paywalls on certain spaces.

 - A blog creates a “members only” premium section by putting a paywall around some of its content.

 - The New York Times instituted a soft paywall in 2011, and in 2020 it became a larger revenue source than print newspaper subscriptions with over 8 million subscribers.